vutrongnhannguyen/Rice-Plant-Disease-Classification-/README.md

+# Prerequisites

+- Python 3.11
+- Keras and Tensorflow 2.15.0
+- Dependencies specified in `pyproject.toml`

 # Getting Started

-This project is managed by [uv](https://docs.astral.sh/uv/) to correctly resolve Python and its dependencies.
+This project is managed by the [uv package and project manager](https://docs.astral.sh/uv/) to correctly resolve Python and its dependencies.

 To install the project dependencies, run